ross-m/blinky/readme.md

 **Next steps:**
 - `Feeling a little stumped.
 On my next commit, I will hopefully be able to explain why.
 Right now the LED is stuck on.`

+### Date: 2025-05-14

+**Goal for the Day:**
+- `Fix my timer code`

+**Actions Taken:**
+- `Uncommented the lines that blinked the LED`

+**Technical Details:**
+- `Read the datasheet to infer the default clock rate`

+**Outcome:**
+- `Succesfully started blinking the LED`

+**Next steps:**
+- `Refactor the code`
+- `Make a cleaner delay function that measures time rather than cycle count`

+**Reflection:**

+Unfortunately, I was frantically trying different things to fix my code last time, so my full path to discovery cannot by put on display for you.
+Commenting out the last 3 lines was an attempt to see if my timer interval was somehow very
+small: I thought I might detect a subtle difference between "ON" and "ON and OFF really fast" with my eyeballs.
+When I stepped into the debugger with fresh eyes today, I immediately saw my mistake.

+When I ctrl-Z'd to see what I did before, I found that I had been passing too large of a value to the delay function.
+I was mistakenly passing 160,000,000, but I explicitly reject values that exceed the maximum of the STRELOAD register (2^24 - 1, or 16,777,216).
+I read in section 5.2.5.1 that the Precision Internal Oscillator is the default system clock after Power-on Reset (PON), and that it runs at 16 MHz, so I was aiming for that.
+I discovered that my edge condition checking was working - thereby breaking the delay logic - by placing a breakpoint on my second call to delay (in between the blinks) and using CCS's debugger.

 ---